estebanmasaya/BeatMotion/README.md

 BEATMOTION

-The iphone implementation to elevate your music while training.
+The iphone implementation to elevate your music while training with use of the Spotify API.

 - The integration of the Pedometer to track the cadence of the user.